 In this paper, we briefly explained the framework of probabilistic precipitation nowcasting and how such nowcasts can be produced using pysteps.
-The potential of pysteps was demonstrated using radar composite images from Finland (FMI), Switzerland (MeteoSwiss), United States and Australia (BoM).
-Finally, we performed experiments, where the the quality of pysteps nowcasts and computational performance were evaluated with different configurations.
+The potential of pysteps was demonstrated using radar composite images from Finland (FMI), Switzerland (MeteoSwiss), the United States and Australia (BoM).
+Finally, we performed experiments where the quality of pysteps nowcasts and computational performance were evaluated with different configurations.
 This brought us to the following conclusions:

 - 1. Probabilistic precipitation nowcasts computed with pysteps have good reliability that, however, decreases for increasing rainfall intensity thresholds and lead time.
-Using the MeteoSwiss data, it was shown that for the 0.1 mm h-1 threshold, reliable nowcasts with potentially useful skill can be obtained up to 3 hours.
-When the threshold was increased to 5 mm h-1, useful nowcasts could still be obtained up to 45 minutes (Figs. 5 and 6). - 2.
+Using the MeteoSwiss data, it was shown that for the 0.1 mm h^{-1} threshold, reliable nowcasts with potentially useful skill can be obtained up to 3 h.
+When the threshold was increased to 5 mm h^{-1} , useful nowcasts could still be obtained up to 45 min (Figs. 5 and 6). - 2.
 Rank histograms show that the ensemble spread has a good correspondence with the nowcast uncertainty.
-However, we also observed some underdispersion with 10-15% of observations falling outside of the 24-member ensemble verified on MeteoSwiss data (Figs. 7 and 14).
-This was mostly related to the inability of persistence-based nowcasting to predict the initiation of new convection (misses). - 3.
-The stochastic ensemble members have realistic spatial and temporal structure, as confirmed by Fourier analysis (Figs. 8, 9, 10 and 17). - 4.
-The three optical flow methods that we tested, i.e. Lucas-Kanade, DARTS and VET, provided similar forecast accuracy (differences less than 2%, see Fig. 11).
-We conclude that the choice of optical flow method is not a first order problem in terms of nowcast quality, although there may be some specific situations requiring more advanced schemes, e.g. in presence of orographic rain and/or multiscale motion.
-Choosing a fast optical flow routine provides more time to generate a larger ensemble.
-When tested with the FMI and MeteoSwiss data, DARTS and Lucas-Kanade computed the motion field in less than 5 seconds.
+However, we also observed some underdispersion with 10%-15% of observations falling outside of the 24member ensemble verified on MeteoSwiss data (Figs. 7 and 14).
+This was mostly related to the inability of persistence-based nowcasting to predict the initiation of new convection (misses).